The 7 Best Conical Fermenters for Homebrewers

 The smaller ones for home use are typically shaped like a regular kettle with a cone at the bottom.
 Some manufacturers offer plastic conical fermenters which may come in more imaginative shapes, like a balloon or lopsided hourglass.

 But why does the shape matter?
 What makes a conical fermenter so great?

 No More Racking

-If you’re using a fermenting bucket—a common tool in beginner homebrewing kits—you want to avoid transferring trub to a secondary fermenter or keg.
+If you’re using a fermentation bucket —a common tool in beginner homebrewing kits—you want to avoid transferring trub to a secondary fermenter or keg.
 Trub is a combination of dead proteins, yeast, and wort debris.
 It forms a sediment which can make your beer hazy.
 It’s also not appetizing to look at or drink, especially if you’re brewing a lighter beer.

-Trub isn’t entirely bad—trub in your primary fermentation may actually give your beer a hoppier and crisper aroma.
+Trub isn’t entirely bad.
+In your primary fermentation, it may actually give your beer a hoppier and crisper aroma.
 Just make sure you keep it out of your secondary fermentation.